-Specify a result file that will contain the helical flow intensity, called "flume\helical").
+Specify a result file that will contain the helical flow intensity and streamline curvature (h/R), called "flume\helical".
 A title can optionally be included in the file definition.

 There should now be no red ticks on any menus.
 Save the simulation file and execute using the menu commands "Run -> Start simulation...".